BoldingBruggeman/neccton-fabm/README.md

 `cmake --version`

 If this succeeds and returns a version 3.12 or higher, you are good to go.
 If it fails or returns a lower version, install CMake.
-To do so with Anaconda, use:
+To do so with Anaconda,:

 `conda install cmake -c conda-forge`